moorepants/learn-multibody-dynamics/energy.rst

    F_r = -\frac{\partial V}{\partial q_r}

-where :math:`V` is strictly a function of the generalized coordinates and time, i.e. :math:`V(\bar{q}, t)`.
+when :math:`\bar{u}=\dot{\bar{q}}` and where :math:`V` is strictly a function of the generalized coordinates and time, i.e. :math:`V(\bar{q}, t)`.
 These functions :math:`V` are potential energies in :math:`N`.
 The associated generalized active force contributions are conservative forces.
 The most common conservative forces seen in multibody systems are gravitational forces and ideal spring forces, but there are conservative forces realted to electrostic forces, magnetic forces, and other types.

 For small objects near Earth we model gravity as a uniform field and the potential energy of a particle or rigid body is: